jgomo3/nebrios_docs/source/api/index.rst

         sum = int(request.POST["a"]) + int(request.POST["b"])
         return sum

-Call this example function from a Polymer card:
+Call this example function from a Polymer card.
+This AJAX call will not execute until the user clicks the submit button.
+The **this.$.do_math.go** function triggers the AJAX call.

 .. code-block:: html